Patrick Edward O'Connor

 Monsignor Patrick Edward O'Connor (8 March 1932 − 3 December 2014) was a Roman Catholic priest who served as the Ecclesiastical Superior of the Roman Catholic Mission Sui Iuris of Tokelau from 1992 to 2011.

 Life

-O'Connor was born in Masterton, New Zealand. was educated at the local St Patrick's primary school and St Joseph's [now Chanel] College in Masterton.
-Then he studied for the priesthood at Holy Cross College in Mosgiel.
+O'Connor was born in Masterton, New Zealand. was educated at the local St Patrick's primary school and St Joseph's College, Masterton.
+He studied for the priesthood at Holy Name Seminary, Christchurch and Holy Cross College, Mosgiel.
 He was ordained for the Roman Catholic Archdiocese of Wellington in 1957 and served in a number of parishes in the Wellington Archdiocese.